dell/dellemc-openmanage-ansible-modules/docs/modules/idrac_certificates.rst

    - The certificate operations are supported on iDRAC firmware version 6.10.80.00 and above.
    - Run this module from a system that has direct access to Dell iDRAC.
    - This module supports \ :literal:`check\_mode`\ .
+   - This module supports IPv4 and IPv6 addresses.